Bryantcornwell/CV-ORB-image-stitcher/README.md

 Attempt 6:

-Starting to to try and setup the images for stitching
+Starting to try and setup the images for stitching

 | Image A Centroid | Image B Centroid  | Output |
 | :-----------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------: |  :---------------------------------------------------------------------------------------------------: |